josephlim94/python_janus_client/README.md

 ## Development

 The package hopes to implement a general purpose client that can communicate with a Janus server.
 Examples like VideoRoom plugin is not part of their core features, so it's not included in the package.
 But it can still be included as a default example though.
-It's up for discussion.
+It's up for discussion. :D The reason stopping me from doing that is because I'm depending on GStreamer to use WebRTC and media streaming, and it's not trivial to install it.
+Please refer to [Quirks section](#quirks).

-You can refer to [video_room_plugin.py](./video_room_plugin.py) to see how a plugin handle is created.
+You can refer to [video_room_plugin.py](./video_room_plugin.py) to see how a specific plugin handle is implemented.

 And in [main.py](./main.py), you will be able to find references on how to use the client in general such as connecting and creating sessions.
 Essence: